 - the Channel Islands

 - the Isle of Man

 You must bring originals of all your pet’s documents, not photocopies.

 Pet passports list the different treatments your pet has had.

 The passport is only valid if you meet the entry requirements.
-You do not need to get a new style passport (issued from 29 December 2014) until all the treatment spaces are full.

 You should travel with previous pet passports in some cases, for example if your pet has had a blood test.
 Ask your vet if you think this applies to your pet.

 Only vets in EU countries can enter rabies vaccination details into an EU pet passport.
 Any vet in any country can put tapeworm treatment details into a passport.